 13 Homemade Halloween Candy Recipes For Your Sweet Tooth

 Halloween means candy…lots of it.
 Americans spent $2.75 billion on candy just for Halloween alone.

 But you don’t really need to spend so much on store-bought candies because you can easily make them yourself at home.
 Instead of indulging in overly processed, sugar-filled treats, try making these candy recipes with your kids.

 1. Vegan Peanut Butter And Jelly Cups

-Kit Kat is an awesome treat but you might want to try a healthier alternative.
-The best thing about this Fork & Beans Kit Kat inspired treats is you can easily prepare them in under 30 minutes.
+Kit Kat is a fantastic treat, but you might want to try a healthier alternative.
+The best thing about this Fork & Beans Kit-Kat inspired treats is you can easily prepare them in under 30 minutes.
 But waiting for these goodies to be solid enough in the freezer is a pain because you simply want them in your mouth as soon as possible.

 3. Chocolate Coconut Butter Cups

 Let’s thank the Paleo Running Momma for coming up with this chocolate and coconut butter cups recipe.
 Not only are these decadent treats stunning, but they also taste great—to think they are made with just three ingredients!

 This vegan creation is the more sophisticated version of a regular chocolate bar.
 Since it’s not overly processed, you can still enjoy the actual benefits of the ingredients.
 It’s definitely the chocolate recipe you don’t want to miss trying out for Halloween.

 Ghosts aren’t always scary.
 Sometimes, they’re small, cute, sweet, and good for you, as you can see in these adorable Halloween treats.
 In this Feasting On Fruit recipe, you’ll know just how excellent dark chocolate and coconut are together.